Immobile and mobile excitations of three-spin interactions on the diamond chain: Model

 \subsection{Bijective mappings to transverse-field Ising models}

 We introduce a duality mapping from the sites of our model to the three spin bonds depicted in Fig.~\ref{fig: lattice} by mapping the three-spin interactions to pseudo-spins 1/2

+The index $i$, labels the unit cell, the second label $a/b$ distinguishes between a right/ left facing bond, depicted red/ blue in figure \ref{fig: lattice}.
 Given a periodic chain with $N_\mathrm{d}$ dimers its Hilbert space is $2^{3N_\mathrm{d}}$-dimensional, while the Hilbert space of the pseudo-spins is only $2^{2N_\mathrm{d}}$-dimensional.
 If we fix all $N_\mathrm{d}$ subsystem symmetries $S_i$ we end up in a $2^{2N_\mathrm{d}}$-dimensional Hilbert space as well and can thus find a bijection between these two spaces.
 The mapping \eqref{eq::mapping} implies

 Thus all terms are mapped to terms appearing in the transverse-field Ising model, with a two atomic unit cell.
 This mapping is still somewhat misleading, as the limit $J\to 0$ would now imply that the model before the mapping has one ground state, while after the mapping it would have two.
 This problem can be resolved by realising, that the mapping provided so far is not injective, as it would map the state $\ket{\Phi}$ and $S_\mathrm{flip}\ket{\Phi}$ to the same state in the Hilbert space of pseudo-spins.
 We can now further restrict us to the original Hilbert space in a given symmetry sector of $S_\mathrm{flip}$.
 The mapping between the $2^{2N_\mathrm{d}-1}$-dimensional Hilbert space and its image of the same dimension in the twice as large Hilbert space of pseudo-spins is then bijective, linear, and thus conserves the eigenvalues.
-We therefore have to further adapt the above mapping by replacing $\sigma_{N_\mathrm{d},C}^z \rightarrow \mathrm{eigenvalue}(S_\mathrm{flip}) \tau^x_{N_\mathrm{d},A} \tau^x_{N_\mathrm{d},B}$ depending of the symmetry sector of $S_\mathrm{flip}$.
+We therefore have to further adapt the above mapping by replacing $\sigma_{N_\mathrm{d},C}^z \rightarrow \mathrm{eigenvalue}(S_\mathrm{flip}) \tau^x_{N_\mathrm{d},a} \tau^x_{N_\mathrm{d},b}$ depending of the symmetry sector of $S_\mathrm{flip}$.